-- (1) Every regional council must record areas outside SNAs that are highly mobile fauna areas, by working together with tangata whenua (in the manner required by clause 3.3), territorial authorities in its region, and the Department of Conservation. - (2) If it will help manage specified highly mobile fauna, regional councils must include in their regional policy statements (where possible) a map and description of each highly mobile fauna area in its region.
+- (1) Where information about areas used by specified highly mobile fauna is available, every regional council must record areas outside SNAs that are highly mobile fauna areas, by working together with tangata whenua (in the manner required by clause 3.3), any potentially affected landowners, territorial authorities in its region, and the Department of Conservation. - (2) If it will help manage adverse effects on specified highly mobile fauna, regional councils must include in their regional policy statements (where practicable) a map and description of each highly mobile fauna area in the region.

-- (3) Local authorities must include objectives, policies, or methods in their policy statements and plans for managing the adverse effects of new subdivision, use, and development on highly mobile fauna areas, in order to maintain viable populations of specified highly mobile fauna across their natural range. - (4) Local authorities must provide information to their communities about: - (a) specified highly mobile fauna and their habitats; and - (b) best practice techniques for managing adverse effects on any specified highly mobile fauna and their habitats in their regions and districts.
+- (3) Local authorities must include objectives, policies, or methods in their policy statements and plans for managing the adverse effects of new subdivision, use, and development on highly mobile fauna areas, in order to maintain viable populations of specified highly mobile fauna across their natural range. - (4) Local authorities must provide information to their communities about: - (a) highly mobile fauna and their habitats; and - (b) best practice techniques for managing adverse effects on any specified highly mobile fauna and their habitats in their regions and districts.